Marvin-Brouwer/FluentSerializer/src/FluentSerializer.Json.Tests/Readme.md

 [//]: # (Body)

-This project contains the unit-tests to verify the internal JSON conversion logic
+This project contains the unit-tests to verify the internal JSON conversion logic.